Lit8tech/YKWPP-EN-translation/README.md

 ## How do I Install This?

 The mod is still in beta, and only works with jailbroken devices at the moment.
-Grab the latest beta version by cloning the source code.
+Find the latest install instructions on our website at https://sites.google.com/view/puni-puni-translation/how-to-install-beta

 # Made With 💙 by: